Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 I was going to list a number of interesting news reports as examples of the extremes, but where does one start?

-a day of great confusion.
+day of great perplexity.
 This should not surprise us since Babylon (i.e., babel ) means "confusion."
-Many
+Many Christians

-Christians have been taught that Mystery Babylon is yet future, but they have been deceived.
-It is called a mystery
+have been taught that Mystery Babylon is yet future, but they have been deceived.
+It is called a mystery (secret)

-[panic] and trampling [subjugation] and confusion in the valley of vision, a tearing down of walls and a cry for
+and trampling [subjugation] and confusion in the valley of vision, a tearing down of walls and a cry for help to the

-help to the mountains (Isaiah 22:5 LEB [NASB]).
-The valley of vision referred to Jerusalem, the seat of divine
+mountains (Isaiah 22:5 LEB [NASB]).
+The valley of vision referred to Jerusalem, the seat of divine revelation and

 People of God, this describes our day, one that will only increase until the Lord comes to set things right.
 Man

-Adding to this, in several writings, I have referred to a word that came to me twenty years ago during a time of
+Adding to this, I often refer to a word that came to me twenty years ago during a time of relative peace and

-Kingdom."
-It is time to proclaim publically the Kingdom of the Son of God's love.
+publicly the kingdom of the Son of God's love.